HenryCaprinchosa/Enterprise-Edge-Security-pfSense/README.md

 ## 💡 What I Learned
 * **Virtualization Nuances with IDS/IPS:** I discovered that hardware checksum offloading in hypervisors corrupts packets from Suricata's perspective.
 I learned how to troubleshoot this by disabling Hardware Checksum Offloading in pfSense to allow proper deep packet inspection.
-* **Inline IPS vs Legacy Mode:** I learned that 'virtio' network drivers used in virtualized environments require Suricata to run in Legacy Mode with a custom Pass List rather than Inline Mode to successfully drop malicious packets.
+* **Inline IPS vs Legacy Mode:** I learned that `virtio` network drivers used in virtualized environments require Suricata to run in Legacy Mode with a custom Pass List rather than Inline Mode to successfully drop malicious packets.
 * **Stateful High Availability:** Gained a deep, practical understanding of how CARP handles VIP elections and why replicating the State Table via a dedicated link is crucial for seamless user experience.
 * **Perimeter Threat Intelligence:** Discovered the computational efficiency of using pfBlockerNG.
 I learned that dropping known malicious IPs and entire high-risk countries directly at the edge drastically reduces the processing load on the Deep Packet Inspection engine.
 * **Secure Remote Access:** Transitioned from theory to practice regarding Public Key Infrastructure.
 I learned how to properly configure an OpenVPN server utilizing strong cryptography and certificate-based authentication, proving that administrative interfaces should never be directly exposed to the Internet.